Were you recently injured in a car accident in Texas?

 It is important to learn more about Texas’s auto accident laws and to determine whether you may be eligible to file a claim.
 In general, most people who sustain injuries in a Texas motor vehicle crash will begin the claims process by filing an auto insurance claim.

-In situations where an auto insurance settlement cannot provide an injured person with full compensation, then that injured victim will often file a car accident lawsuit against the negligent party or parties in order to get financial compensation for losses.
+In situations where an auto insurance settlement cannot provide an injured person with full compensation, then that injured victim will often file an auto accident lawsuit against the negligent party or parties in order to get financial compensation for losses.

 At the Francis Firm, we are committed to providing professional representation to each of our clients in a wide variety of accident claims.
 If you need assistance seeking compensation, an experienced Texas car accident lawyer at our firm can help.